 She is an alumna of the prestigious ASCAP Film Scoring Workshop with Richard Bellis (2018) and is also a graduate of the Scoring For Motion Pictures and Television Program at The University of Southern California (2015).
 Selected as a participant in the USC Thornton Board of Councilors Mentoring Program, she received the opportunity to be privately mentored by James Newton Howard..
 She has received two ASCAP Foundation Awards: The Betty Rose Scholarship and The David Rose Award and was honored at the ASCAP Foundation Awards Ceremonies in December 2014 and December 2018 in New York City..
 She was a participant in the NYU Film Scoring Workshop (2015), and attended on the Women In Music Scholarship (The Sorel Organization).
 She received a Bachelor of Music in Media Music Studies from Brigham Young University (2009), where she attended on a music scholarship.

 Annie is actively involved in the music and film community.
 She has been a panelist at Hollywood Chills Entertainment and USC School of Cinematic Arts, and a guest speaker at BYU School of Music and Sweet Briar College Department of Sound Design.
-She has served on the judging panel for the Los Angeles Live Score Film Festival in 2018 and 2019.
+She has served on the judging panel for the Los Angeles Live Score Film Festival from 2018-2020.
 She was featured among female film composers on the cover of AFM Local 47's July 2016 issue of Overture Magazine.
 She has been a member of the Utah Flute Association (UFA), is a current member of American Federation of Musicians Local 47, The Association of Media Composers and Lyricists (AMCL), The Society of Composers and Lyricists (SCL), Women in Film (WIF), Alliance for Women Film Composers (AWFC), and Music Teachers National Association (MTNA).
 She has been proactive as a music educator, adjudicating flutists in annual national and state music competitions and festivals.

 © 2021 Annie Rosevear